 Lifetime Achievement Award

-Mary Clair Landry received the 2019 Lifetime Achievement Award for her tireless work in combating domestic violence and serving survivors.
-In 2007, Mary founded the New Orleans Family Justice Center Alliance, and was a driving force in fostering the growth of the co-located service model to benefit survivors across the state.
-Mary also served as the President of the Louisiana Coalition Against Domestic Violence and currently serves on the Committee on Quality Assurance for the Family Violence Program of the Louisiana Department of Children and Family Services.
+Mary Claire Landry received the 2019 Lifetime Achievement Award for her tireless work in combating domestic violence and serving survivors.
+In 2007, Mary Claire founded the New Orleans Family Justice Center Alliance and was a driving force in fostering the growth of the co-located service model to benefit survivors across the state.
+Mary Claire also served as the President of the Louisiana Coalition Against Domestic Violence and currently serves on the Committee on Quality Assurance for the Family Violence Program of the Louisiana Department of Children and Family Services.

 Mary Claire has over thirty-five years of professional management experience providing visionary leadership and optimizing individual and organizational performance.
 She is a licensed clinical social worker with a Master of Social Work from Tulane University and a Masters of Business Administration from the university of New Orleans.